 There are many ways to thicken the frosting.
 It mostly depends on how runny or how thick you want it.

 - Most commonly used practices are - add more powdered sugar which tends to make the frosting sweeter.

 - Another suggestion often used is meringue powder which does help build volume just like adding whipped egg whites to the frosting.

 - Whipping cream - I love this one very much, but often people do not do it right.
 The purpose of adding whipped cream as a thickener works if you beat the buttercream until the cream combined builds volume.
 If not, it will make your frosting runnier.

-The type of sugar used – Often the biggest culprit.
+The type of sugar used - Often this is the biggest culprit.

 All powdered sugar is not the same.
-Some powdered sugar is made with beet sugar, while some are with cane sugar.
-Some powdered sugar uses cornstarch as an anti-caking ingredient, some use potato starch, and then a few use tapioca or others as well.
+In fact, some powdered sugar is made with beet sugar, while some are with cane sugar.
+And, some other powdered sugar uses cornstarch as an anti-caking ingredient.
+While, some use potato starch, and then a few use tapioca or others as well.

 Adding liquid-Don't be afraid to add liquid to your buttercream.
 Understand that it is an essential ingredient in helping things all come together or as we like to say marry all the flavors.
 A liquid can be water, milk, cream, juice.

 If you have the right sugar and the right amount of liquid, mixing the two should give you a good buttercream.
 And, if it's gritty, first try mixing it some more to make sure you have given the sugar enough mixing time.
 However, if it's still gritty perhaps you need a little more moisture.